sinyjohnson/sharplife/branches/current/Documentation/readme.txt

 This simulator implements what has been defined as Rule B3/S23, which is the classic life algorithm rules.
 Defined at: http://en.wikipedia.org/wiki/Conway's_Game_of_Life#Variations_on_Life

+ The Life field for the engines are currently defined where the left and right edges of the field are stitched together, and the top and bottom edges are also, yielding a toroidal http://en.wikipedia.org/wiki/Torus array.
+The result is that active areas that move across a field edge reappear at the opposite edge.

 This Microsoft Visual Studio 2008 solution consists of 3 projects.

 	Life